mehdimunim/Evolution-of-parasitic-viral-strains/README.md

 * R_0: the expected cases provoked by patient 0 in a whole new susceptible population.

 * SIR: Susceptible-Infected-Removed.
-*

 ## Code

+The code works in Windows with python 3.8.
+Requirements: matplotlib 3.2, numpy 1.18.

 - simulation.py: A first approach with two strains.
 I looked at which one will dominate, i.e died last.
 I also plotted the infected, susceptible, deceased evolutions against time.

 - superinfection.py: I considered a range of strains and looked which ones survive after a long time.

-## Outputs examples

-Examples of outputs can be found in outputs folder.

 ## Document

-My document explaining my reflections can be found [here](documents/MUNIM Mehdi Tiny Thesis.pdf).
+My document explaining my reflections can be found [here](documents/Tiny_Thesis.pdf).
 My presentation in PPTX is [there](documents/MUNIM.pptx).

 ## Source